boisgera/toupie/README.md

 ```

 > [!CAUTION]
-> Anyone that gets access to your running toupie server can do [a lot of damage]!
+> Anyone that gets access to your spinning toupie server can do [a lot of damage]!

 ### Sanity check